10 best questions to ask an interviewer at the end of a job interview

 9. "Can you share where successful employees in this role have progressed to over time?"

 This question shows your ambition and interest in long-term career development.
 It also helps you understand the potential for career progression within the company.
 Asking the hiring manager might be tricky, as they often prioritize their immediate needs.
 However, better managers think about and support the upward career trajectory of their team.
+Understanding the career path can help you decide whether to accept a job offer.

 Don't forget the most important question